grafana/metrictank/docs/http-api.md

 * from: see [timespec format](#tspec) (default: 24h ago) (exclusive)
 * to/until : see [timespec format](#tspec)(default: now) (inclusive)
 * format: json, msgp, pickle, or msgpack (default: json)
+* meta: use 'meta=true' to enable metadata in response (performance measurements)
 * process: all, stable, none (default: stable).
 Controls metrictank's eagerness of fulfilling the request with its built-in processing functions
   (as opposed to proxing to the fallback graphite).
   - all: process request without fallback if we have all the needed functions, even if they are marked unstable (under development)